leafo/tableshape/README.md

 * `types.array` - checks for table of numerically increasing indexes
 * `types.integer` - checks for a number with no decimal component

-Additionally there's the following helper type:
+Additionally there's the special *any* type:

 * `types.any` - succeeds no matter what the type